 This is most likely caused by your wireless network being on a different IP scheme than the wired one.
 This is pretty common among networks.
 Make sure the ranges are the same for the wifi and the wired ethernet.

-So in this example, I have connected to a wireless network that is not in the same range as my wired one. you can see the IP ranges are not the same since one is 192.168.111 and the other is 192.168.100.
+In this example, I have connected to a wireless network that is not in the same range as my wired one. you can see the IP ranges are not the same since one is 192.168.111 and the other is 192.168.100.
 So this would not work.

 In the next example, I have connected to the wireless network that is the same as my wired, so the IP ranges are the same.
 Doing this, I can control my cameras using the pantiltzoom app.

 I hope this helps explain things a bit.